mcjkula/lingoswitch/README.md

 ## What's Next?

-My goal is to refine LingoSwitch, incorporating all Ventura features and beyond.
+My goal is to refine LingoSwitch, incorporating all Ventura features.

 ## License
 LingoSwitch is available under the MIT License.
 See [LICENSE](LICENSE) for details.